HNS Finder

 With the “begins with” search option, the system searches for substances beginning with the typed word(s) in sequence, including space.
 This gives fewer results and requires a better knowledge of how the substances are spelled (e.g., typing in “fluor” will return many more results than if using “fluorine” which would return more specific entries).

-Pay attention to space, punctuation and word order, as the system searches for a substance exactly as you type it in (e.g., typing “dimethyl chlorine” will NOT find “chlorine, dimethyl” because the punctuation and word order are different).
-The system ignores prefixes with numbers and returns results only with the name (e.g., searching for contains “diaminohexane” will return “1,6-Diaminohexane”).
+Pay attention to space, punctuation and word order, as the system searches for a substance exactly as you type it in (eg., typing “ether, dichloroethyl” or even “dichloroethylether” would not find “DICHLOROETHYL ETHER” because the word order or punctuation used is different).

 Search results are displayed in upper and lower-case letters: the former indicates the formal names of substances (as used in the various IMO Codes); the latter indicates synonyms.
 Clicking on a substance will show both the formal name and any existing synonyms, as recognised in the various codes.
 For substances that can be transported both in bulk and in packaged form, the search results will differentiate between the two modes of transport and show their respective HNS classification and contribution account as appropriate.